Section #

-In this lesson, we’ll first walk you through the proper steps for calling in to Air Traffic Control (ATC).
-You’ll learn the structure of a clear and effective radio communication, including the essential components you need to convey, like who you’re calling, who you are, where you are, and what you need.
+In this lesson, we’ll first walk you through the proper call-in structure for calling in to Air Traffic Control (ATC).
+You’ll learn the essential components you need to convey and how to convey them, like who you’re calling, who you are, where you are, and what you need.

-Once you’ve got the structure down, we’ll dive deeper into how communication works within that framework.
-Specifically, we’ll focus on using the phonetic alphabet to clearly articulate your UA’s call sign and explain how to use phonetic numbers when providing important details like your altitude or location.
+Once you’ve got the structure down, we’ll focus on using the phonetic alphabet to clearly articulate your UA’s call sign and explain how to use phonetic numbers when providing important details like your altitude or location.

 Introduction to Calling Into Official FAA Radio Channels

-Following proper radio etiquette, including knowing how to initiate and terminate communications, helps make sure that information is exchanged properly.
-Active listening is equally important, allowing sUAS pilots to comprehend instructions from ATC and other pilots while maintaining situational awareness.
+Knowing how to properly initiate and terminate communications is just as important as using the correct terminology.
+Active listening is equally essential for sUAS pilots in order to comprehend instructions from ATC and other pilots.

 This involves knowing when to speak, how to address other stations or aircraft, and structuring your message effectively.